JamesLemony/jameslemony.github.io/content/Course Notes/Modals/Would.md

 > It would be really awsome if we can make it but I am really tired and I cannot climb anymore.

 ### Reported (Indirect) Speech'de Would
+Would, Reported Speech'de, will'in past hali olarak kullanılır.

+> [!EXAMPLE]
-You will have nine puppies soon. *Direct Speech*
+> You will have nine puppies soon. *Direct Speech*
-The vet said I would have five puppies. *Reported Speech*
+> The vet said I would have five puppies. *Reported Speech*
+>

-I will take Goerge with me to the hunting trip. *Direct Speech*
+> I will take Goerge with me to the hunting trip. *Direct Speech*
-He said that he would take George with him to the hunting trip. *Indirect Speech*
+> He said that he would take George with him to the hunting trip. *Indirect Speech*
+>
+> She will attend the conference next week. *Direct Speech*
+> She said that she would attend the conference the following week. *Reported Speech*
+>
+> They will visit their grandparents during the summer vacation. *Direct Speech*
+> They mentioned that they would visit their grandparents during the summer vacation. *Reported Speech*
+>
+> We will complete the project by the end of the month. *Direct Speech*
+> We mentioned that we would complete the project by the end of the month. *Reported Speech*
+>
+> He will buy a new car next year. *Direct Speech*
+> He said that he would buy a new car the following year. *Reported Speech*
+>
+> I will send you the report as soon as it's ready. *Direct Speech*
+> I promised that I would send you the report as soon as it was ready. *Reported Speech*

 ### If Clause'larda Would